Data Collection Practices

 - ✅ Session ID deleted immediately

-- ✅ New random ID generated on next use
+- ✅ New random session ID generated on next use

-- ✅ Previous ID becomes orphaned (no way to link to you)
+- ✅ Previous ID and key become orphaned (no way to link to you)

 Option 3: Request Hash Deletion